 Engage Talent at Your Fingertips

 From reducing hiring costs to improving employee engagement, the benefits of a focused internal mobility strategy have long been known.
-Now, in the face of widespread hiring freezes, more businesses are looking to source from within their own workforce to ensure they can continue to fill high-priority positions.
+Now, in the face of widespread hiring freezes, more businesses are looking to source from within their own workforce via internal talent marketplaces as a strategy to ensure that they can continue to fill high-priority positions.

 To Wrap Up…

 In light of the COVID-19 crisis, we all need to reassess how we engage talent.
-Organizations that can leverage these uncertain times to strengthen their employer brand, fine-tune the candidate experience and unearth standout talent within their own ranks will not only be best positioned to survive this period of disruption, but also thrive when hiring returns to normal.
+Organizations that can leverage these uncertain times to strengthen their employer brand, fine-tune the candidate recruitment experience and unearth standout talent within their own ranks will not only position themselves to survive this period of disruption but thrive when hiring returns to normal.